toludwig/golden-lemurs/docs/cnn.md

 homework repos often lack a README (for obvious reasons).
     * Solution: we provide an empty vector (filled with 300 zeros) as a dummy for classification.

 2. Second, texts are cluttered by punctuation signs and other 'text mess'.
-We don't want to have this in our learning input, because there are no representations in the database for them, and they don't carry semantic information.
+After we applied a tokenizer to the README text, these are sticking at our learning input.
+However, there are word-vectors for those signs so we do not need/want to extract them entirely.
-    * Solution: parse and extract those signs (see `classification.Data.clean_str`)
+    * Solution: parse and split those signs from the words (see `classification.Data.clean_str`)

 Our CNN for Word Vectors